launchbadge/sqlx/README.md

 <br />

-SQLx is a modern SQL client built from the ground up for Rust, in Rust.
+SQLx is an async, pure Rust SQL crate featuring compile-time checked queries without a DSL.

  * **Truly Asynchronous**.
 Built from the ground-up using async/await for maximum concurrency.